Nov 20, 2024

 The most direct way to save money on divorce is to handle it yourself.
 That way, you will not have to pay for lawyers or a mediator.

-But if you decide you need legal help to make sure the terms of the divorce are fair to you, you might be able to hire a lawyer for limited assistance representation (LAR).
-LAR cuts legal costs because the client handles much of the paperwork that doesn’t need as much legal expertise.
+But if you decide you need legal help to make sure the terms of the divorce are fair to you, you might be able to hire a lawyer for limited assistance or limited scope representation.
+This approach may cut legal costs because the client handles much of the paperwork that doesn’t need as much legal expertise.

 Another way to cut legal costs is to work with a more junior lawyer or paralegal as much as possible, rather than a partner in the firm.
 Their hourly rates will be lower, but will also vary by firm.

-And to limit the number of hours you’ll be billed for, organize your own financial records.
-Clients who do this work in advance can save thousands of dollars in legal fees.
+You may be able to limit the number of hours you’ll be billed for by organizing your own financial and other records.
+Clients who do this work in advance may save thousands of dollars in legal fees.
 Also, it may be a good idea to keep emails and calls short and direct and divide household items on your own.

 How can I plan for divorce costs?